Did IIFL promoters trigger an open offer?

-As per SEBI’s Substantial Acquisition of Shares and Takeover (SAST) rules, when promoter holding and voting right in the company crosses 25 per cent, it triggers an open offer.
-On June 24, IIFL said that its promoters had acquired a 0.12 per cent additional stake in the company, which took their holding to 25.06 per cent in the company from an earlier 24.94 per cent.
+According to SEBI’s Substantial Acquisition of Shares and Takeover (SAST) rules, when promoter holding and voting rights in the company crosses 25 per cent, it triggers an open offer.
+On June 24, IIFL said that its promoters had acquired 0.12 per cent additional stake in the company which took their holding to 25.06 per cent in the company from an earlier 24.94 per cent.

-IIFL’s announcement to the stock exchanges on June 24 said: “Shares carrying voting rights acquired.”

-However, in a clarification to the BSE at 12.54 pm on June 25, the company said: “This is to clarify that the Promoter Group's voting rights in the Company has not exceeded 25 per cent and Promoter Group has no intent to acquire more than 25 per cent voting rights in the Company or make any public offer.”
+However, in a clarification to the BSE at 12.54 pm on Thursday the company said, “This is to clarify that the promoter group’s voting rights in the company has not exceeded 25 per cent and promoter group has no intent to acquire more than 25 per cent voting rights in the company or make any public offer.”

 Legal experts said the matter will have to be decided by SEBI.
-"Once the announcement is made, the ball is in SEBI's court.
-The takeover code says that even an expression of interest and not actual acquisition can trigger an open offer," a securities market lawyer told BusinessLine.
+“Once the announcement is made, the ball is in SEBI’s court.
+Takeover Code says that even an expression of interest and not actual acquisition can trigger an open offer,” a securities market lawyer told BusinessLine.

-When contacted, an IIFL spokesperson said the company was also in the process of issuing another clarification to the exchanges shortly.
-An email query was not answered.
+“Four lakh fifty four thousand shares are purchased by me and out of that two lakh fifty thousand shares are sold by our promoter group entity called Ardent.
+So the net effect is that the shareholding of the promoter group has gone up to 24.99 per cent.
+I individually do not have 25 per cent shareholding.
+So it is me, Venkat and promoter group entities put together.
+As I said, the 2.5-lakh share transfer was missed out and, therefore, the calculations are not correct.
+But the fact that I have purchased the shares is correct.
+So, I bought 4.5 lakh shares yesterday, which is 0.12 per cent.
+But for the promoter group, the total shareholding will not increase over 25 per cent.
+It really will go up to 24.99 per cent,” Nirmal Jain, promoter, IIFL said.

+It remains to be seen if an open offer once triggered can be reversed.
+SEBI will have to decide on this one, the lawyer said.

 Dear Readers,

 But all this comes at a heavy cost.
 As you are aware, the lockdowns have wiped out almost all our entire revenue stream.
-Sustaining our quality journalism has become extremely challenging.
 That we have managed so far is thanks to your support.
 I thank all our subscribers – print and digital – for your support.

-I appeal to all or readers to help us navigate these challenging times and help sustain one of the truly independent and credible voices in the world of Indian journalism.
-Doing so is easy.
-You can help us enormously simply by subscribing to our digital or e-paper editions.
-We offer several affordable subscription plans for our website, which includes Portfolio, our investment advisory section that offers rich investment advice from our highly qualified, in-house Research Bureau, the only such team in the Indian newspaper industry.
+I appeal to all our readers to help us navigate these challenging times and help sustain one of the truly independent and credible voices in the world of Indian journalism.
+You can help us by subscribing to our digital or e-paper editions.
+We offer several affordable subscription plans for our website, which includes Portfolio, our investment advisory section.

+Our subscriptions start as low as Rs 199/- per month.
+A yearly package costs just Rs.
+999 – a mere Rs 2.75 per day, less than a third the price of a cup of roadside chai..

 A little help from you can make a huge difference to the cause of quality journalism!Support Quality Journalism